article

 • Heart rate increase

-Novo Nordisk also warns in its safety prescribing info that those who are pregnant or thinking about becoming pregnant in the next two months shouldn’t take Wegovy or those patients who are breastfeeding or planning to breastfeed.
+Novo Nordisk also warns in its safety prescribing info that those who are pregnant or thinking about becoming pregnant in the next two months shouldn’t take Wegovy.
+Neither should patients who are breastfeeding or planning to breastfeed.

 Trulicity side effects